 One of the outcomes of Covid has been the changes to our high streets and urban centres.
 As bastions of economic activity, they have been severely compromised.
-As places to live and play they are showing that change is required.
+As places to live and play, they are showing that change is required.

 Why is it that despite the evidence to the contrary cars are still king?
 Is a car incompatible with delivering an improved experience?
 Assuming of course that the ‘experience’ of a place is what we are looking to deliver.

 But the car has some downsides.
 Cars are resource intensive.
 They are more complicated than ever (lines of code and processors required are growing).
 This article from Frederic Filloux “Code, on wheels” https://mondaynote.com/code-on-wheels-a4715926b2a2 – is a good explainer as to what is happening here and why.
-Cars (irrespective of powertrain) are not exactly space savers when it comes to moving people.
+Cars (irrespective of powertrain), are not exactly space savers when it comes to moving people.

 As we move into a world dominated by EV’s; they too require a parking space.
 It will demand re-charging capacity (therefore, it will be static, space occupying and connected to a charging source).
 The EV is still not solving the congestion challenge.
-Which post Covid

 Also, the fixation on autonomous vehicles as solving some of the externalities of cars is going to be a long while in being realised.
 For it to be a success at a scale that will make significant impacts on our society and how we organise and approach life will take even longer.
 This is no silver bullet.

 Cars are great for delivering us to these urban centres.
 However, we need to get better at moving around our urban spaces.
 This should encourage more walking, cycling, eScooters and shared environmentally friendly taxi’s (e.g. peddle powered eRickshaws).
 One way of facilitating this conversation is increasing awareness of the 15-minute place.
-The Academy of Urbanism hosting a symposium in September 2020 discussing this single topic.
+The Academy of Urbanism hosted a symposium in September 2020 discussing this single topic.

 Yet let us not forget that cars need to be catered for.
 So whilst at the same time as investing in safe walking & cycling infrastructure; it is essential to invest in improved parking provision, but not where it blights the economic activity (e.g. freeing up road space for cafe tables); above all though, we need better information.
 Information to tell drivers where to park and to give them the confidence they can complete that last segment of the journey on foot, bike, scooter or other shared mobility modes.